One-Pan Creamy Chicken and Rice

-An old favorite gets a few upgrades!
-This chicken and rice dish has a creamy Gruyere cheese sauce and fresh broccoli and all of it cooks up in just one pan on the stovetop.
+A classic comfort food favorite gets a few upgrades!
+This chicken and rice recipe has a creamy Gruyere cheese sauce and fresh broccoli, and it cooks in just one pan on the stovetop.
 It’s a hearty and comforting dinner for a chilly night.

-If it was 30 years ago a chicken and rice dish might have been one baked in a blue and white Corningware dish along with some cream of something soup that slid from it’s can in one gelatinous glop.
-And if it were 30 years ago I would have been happy to have that casserole sit center-stage on our family table because it was one of my most favorite dinners growing up.
-A scoop of a hearty chicken and rice casserole was a dinner that powered us through many chilly nights and the memory of those long-ago dinners is one that always strikes a sappy chord.
+If it was 30 years ago, a chicken and rice dish might have been baked in a blue and white Corningware dish along with some cream of something soup that slid from its can in one gelatinous glop.
+And 30 years ago, I was happy to have that casserole sit center-stage on our family table because it was one of my favorite childhood dinners.

-But it’s not 30 years ago, so instead of a blue and white Corningware baking dish, we’re making a chicken and rice casserole-esque dinner in one pan on the stovetop.
-And instead of gloppy cream of something soup, we’re using nutty Gruyere cheese and just enough cream to create a cheesy sauce that binds all of the tender chicken and rice together.
-There are some chopped shallot and a splash of white wine to make it feel a little more sophisticated than it’s more humble casserole cousin, but the end result has the same cozy spirit.
-It’s my favorite sort of thing to make – a familiar, but upgraded version of a dinner that my much (much, much) younger self would have been happy to gather ’round the table for any night of the week.
+But it’s not 30 years ago, so we’re making a chicken and rice casserole-esque dinner as a one-pot meal on the stovetop.
+Instead of canned cream of chicken soup, we’re making a cheesy sauce with Gruyere and cream.
+Some chopped shallot and a splash of white wine make it a little more sophisticated than its more humble casserole cousin, but the end result has the same cozy spirit.
+It’s my favorite sort of thing to make – a familiar but upgraded comfort food dinner that gives all the best feels.

 Print